natenka/pyneng-book-en/docs/source/book/17_serialization/csv.rst

 what is an entire string.
 When a comma is inside quotation marks the csv module does not perceive it as a separator.

-Sometimes it’s better to have all strings quoted.
+Sometimes it's better to have all strings quoted.
 Of course, in this case, example is simple enough but when there are more values in the strings, the quotes indicate where value begins and ends.